taranvir031196/Applitools_holiday_Shopping_Hackathon_Submission/README.md

 # Applitools_holiday_Shopping_Hackathon_Submission
-This is my Submission for the Applitools Shopping Hackathon.
+This is my Submission for the Applitools Holiday Shopping Hackathon.